JackTheEngineer/Drone/README.md

         For Windows i recommend the [rubysinstaller](http://rubyinstaller.org/)
         For Linux take a look at your repositories.
         My currently used version 2.3.1.
-        (i haven't tried any other versions - just get 2.3.1 if you have any issues and change the rake command to use the specific 2.3.1 version)
-Rake : the build tool - instad of the outdated make.
+        i haven't tried any other versions - just get 2.3.1 if you have any issues and change the rake command to use the specific 2.3.1 version Rake : the build tool - instad of make.
+For the additional programming functionality.
         Rake is just an extenstion for Ruby.
 It provides a convenient way of telling the Computer how to compile a binary excecutable and on which files the binary depends.
         For Installation open the terminal and type: gem install rake
 ARM-C-Compiler: [gcc-arm-none-eabi-4_9-2014q4](https://launchpad.net/gcc-arm-embedded/+milestone/4.9-2014-q4-major)